aliemad5/Keras-custom-image-deep-learning-code/README.md

--Have enough storage in Google Drive (at least 2–3 GB free).
+- Have enough storage in Google Drive (at least 2–3 GB free).

 ## Instructions